microsoft/Zen/README.md

 <a name="strings-and-sequences"></a>
 ## Sequences, Strings, and Regular Expressions

 Zen has a `Seq<T>` type to represent arbitrarily large sequences of elements of type `T`.
-As there is no complete decision procedure for sequences, queries for sequences may not always terminate, and you may need to use a timeout.
-If this is not acceptable, you can always use `FSeq` or `FString` instead, which will model a finite sequence up to a given depth.
+As there is no complete decision procedure for sequences in constraint solvers, queries for sequences may not always terminate, and you may need to use a timeout.
+If this is not acceptable, you can always use `FSeq` or `FString` instead, which will model a finite sequence up to a given size.
 Sequences also support matching against regular expressions.
 As an example:

 ```csharp
 Regex<int> r = Regex.Star(Regex.Char(1)); // zero or more 1s in a Seq<int>